 Are you planning a road trip with kids?

-As a former military spouse I had to road trip with my kids across the country multiple times and this was before every kid had a personal device to distract them.
-After road tripping well over thirty five thousand miles with my kids alone, I have some tips to make the drive easier on you and them.
+As a former military spouse, I had to road trip with my kids across the country multiple times and this was before every kid had a personal device to distract them.
+After road tripping well over 35,000 miles with my kids alone, I have some tips to make the drive easier for you and them.
 Here are my top 10 tips for road trips with kids.

 10 Tips for Road Trips with Kids